cpmpercussion/creative-prediction/docs/_presentations/07-how-to-be-a-project-student.md

 - Sometimes we have a formal project (e.g., Charles is my supervisor).
 - Sometimes we have a collaboration (e.g., I'm working on a paper with Yichen and Charles).
 - Sometimes it's part of a job (e.g., I'm a research assistant working for Henry).
-- Sometimes we just participate (e.g., I'm going to go to Santiago's seminar today to hear about generative soundscapes).
+- Sometimes we just participate (e.g., I'm going to go to Ben's seminar today to hear about live coding).

 ## What is this lecture about?